Most freelance frustration starts with misunderstanding something about business.

 They sometimes (a lot of times) let problems fester.

-Pretty much any potential business client you run across will have a whole slew of problems just sitting around that need to be addressed.
+Pretty much any potential business client you run across will have a whole slew of problems just sitting around, asking to be solved.

-This means lots of opportunity for freelancers, but also, acute pain points aside, a challenge in making a case for why they should work with you anytime soon.
-(Which is why marketing usually takes more than one…or even seven…rounds of contact.)
+This means lots of opportunity for freelancers, but also, acute pain points aside, a challenge in making a case for why that same business should work with you anytime soon.
+(Which is why marketing usually takes more than one — or even seven — rounds of contact.)

 No business is just in “business”.
 There’s always some level of specialization and that specialization is something potential clients give lots of extra points to freelancers for aligning with.

-That’s why choosing a niche is so critical as a freelancer.
-Just like companies want to see engineering degrees or experience working in customer service, they like to see the same thing from the people they bring on the help solve problems.
-(So seriously consider leaving those generalist days behind and pick a niche.)
+This is why choosing a niche is so critical as a freelancer.
+Just like companies want to see engineering degrees or experience working in customer service, they like to see the same thing from the people they bring on the help solve their problems.
+(So seriously consider leaving those generalist days behind and pick a starter niche.)

 They have their own personalities and culture.

 For most freelancers (unless you spend a lot of time on-site), the “culture fit” game (and the issues that come along with it) is greatly minimized.
 Thing is, work style still matters.

 Some companies really are fast-paced and less organized (they’re not just being annoying in job listings for fun) and others are laid back and precise, so being able to read and potentially align with that style is an important skill to develop as a freelancer.

 Different individuals have different needs.